sandyklark/phoque-flags/README.md

-# 🏴 Flagdle
+# 🦭 Phoque Flags

 A daily flag guessing game inspired by Wordle.
-Guess the country flag by its colors and patterns!
+Guess the country flag by its colors and patterns with our adorable seal companion!

 ## 🎮 How to Play